 Shop the Village District

-As we spent most of our girls’ life as a nomadic family, shopping together is a rare treat.
+As we spent most of our girls’ life as a nomadic family, shopping together is a rare treat, but it’s now one of our most popular things to do in Raleigh with teens.
 So we were happy to incorporate it into our family day out, especially when it has such a unique history.

 When the Village District opened in 1949, it was the first shopping center between Washington D.C. and Atlanta, and has since become one of the hottest spots for shopping in Raleigh.